dansholds/grapple-comps-min/content/posts/16147-cxbjj-st-louis-open-championship.md

 CXBJJ Saint Louis Open Championship 2024

-Tournament will be held at the Seckman High School on May 11, 2024.
+Tournament will be held at the Seckman High School on June 29 2024.

-Adult Weigh-ins will start at 0830 and end at 0930, Gi and No-Gi (weigh-in with the uniform) Saturday May 11.
+Adult Weigh-ins will start at 0830 and end at 0930, Gi and No-Gi (weigh-in with the uniform) Saturday June 29.

 Adult Competition will start with the Gi followed by NoGi from 0930-1230.